-Not only do current global circumstances demand training go digital, but, over the last few years, industry experts have promoted the value of virtual blended learning.
+Not only do current global circumstances demand training go digital, but also, over the last few years, industry experts have promoted the value of virtual blended learning through hybrid training.
 This virtual model offers a number of critical advantages, like:

 - Adaptability of programs (designers can update individual content pieces as information changes)